 WALKING & MOUNTAINEERING

 Everyone who intends walking in Winter on the Scottish Hills should have at least the BASIC SKILLS to plan their journey and travel safely on snow and ice covered terrain.
+These courses are designed to provide you with the essential technical skills to make independent journey's on the UK's mountains and hills in Winter conditions.

 Winter Walking Skills and Guided Summit - read more guided walking events here